JEFH507/org-chart-goose-orchestrator/Demo/Demo Archive/COMPREHENSIVE_DEMO_GUIDE.md

 ## Questions to Anticipate

 **Q: What happens if I change a profile?**
-A: Save in Admin Dashboard → Restart Goose container → New config loads automatically
+A: Save in Admin Dashboard → Restart goose container → New config loads automatically

 **Q: How long do JWT tokens last?**
 A: 10 hours (configurable via Keycloak settings)